PokjiML/video-search-app/README.md

 The whole functionality is encapsulated inside the DresClient class inside dres_api.py which is imported by the app.py (the main program).
 Demonstration

-Fig 1.
-Screenshot from the Video Search System

 The Video Search system lets users filter the videos by detected objects inside them, brightness and dominating color of keyframes inside the videos.
 The user can also write the wanted video description and the videos will be ordered by the similarity to the given text.